r-hub/rhub-app/k8s/README.md

 ## Deploy app

-In the `k8s` directory:
+Generate k8s yaml files, to update image versions and to create/update the volumes with the secrets.

 ```
+make k8s
-kubrectl apply -k .
+kubectl apply -k k8s
 ```

 ## Configure DNS